This post may contain affiliate links, view our disclosure.

 - All-purpose flour

-- Chuck roast – look for a roast with good marbling (fat running through it)
+- Chuck roast – Look for a roast with good marbling (fat running through it).
+Trim off any large pieces of fat, and then cut it into 1 1/2-inch cubes.

-- Yellow potatoes – another classic ingredient in Japanese curry; I use yellow potatoes that have a thin skin so I don’t have to peel them
+- Yellow potatoes – Potato is another classic ingredient in Japanese curry.
+I use yellow potatoes that have a thin skin so I don’t have to peel them.

-- Ketchup – just a little goes a long way here; don’t skip the ketchup though, it adds great depth
+- Ketchup – Just a little goes a long way here; don’t skip the ketchup though, it adds great depth and a hint of tanginess for balance.

-- Soy sauce – adds yet another layer of savory umami flavor in this curry
+- Soy sauce – Adds yet another layer of savory fermented flavor in this curry.

-- Bay leaf – don’t worry about it if you don’t have it on hand
+- Bay leaf – A bay leaf adds depth to the broth, but it’s not a deal breaker if you don’t have it on hand.

-How to Make Japanese Beef Curry From Scratch
+How to Make Japanese Curry With Beef (With Homemade Curry Roux!)

 If you want to make homemade curry roux, I recommend starting with that so it’s out of the way and ready to go.
 Or you can whip it up during the time that the beef cooks.